 Louisiana Football Tailgating Tips

-What gets our blood boiling like a hot pot of gumbo?
+What gets our hearts racing like a hot pot of gumbo?
 What makes us paint faces and don costumes outside of Carnival?
 What rouses us out of bed at the crack of dawn besides the opening day of duck season?

 Two words: Louisiana football.